 Most Bell’s palsy patients find it difficult to close their eyes on the side of their face that is afflicted throughout the illness.
 It’s crucial to guard against eye dryness at night or while using a computer.
 Eye care options include using eye drops during the day, ointment at night or a moisture chamber during the night to help prevent corneal scratches.

 The most crucial action to take in the early stages of facial palsy is to make sure you are properly caring for the affected eye.
 In the first few weeks and months after facial palsy, you are quite likely to experience dry eyes since the face nerve produces the lubricant that coats the cornea.
 By doing this, you increase your chance of getting a corneal ulcer, which can impair vision in the affected eye.
+(If you are facing problems in your cornea we also provide effective cornea surgery)

 If other medical experts have not already informed you about dry eye management, the therapist will do so.
 An immediate referral to ophthalmology is necessary if the eye seems red or if you experience recurrent episodes of redness.
 You should be told that going to an eye hospital’s emergency room is an alternative.